SunRail: Plans and expansions

-In early 2021, the Florida Department of Transportation announced they had received $34 million in federal funding for the extension to DeLand with the rest to be paid for by local governments.
-As part of the extension, FDOT is currently considering whether to expand only a portion of the track to double track to save money.
-The extension to DeLand is now projected to be completed in 2024.

 Phase 3 (Orlando International Airport connection and Sunshine Corridor)

 The Sunshine Corridor is a new east-west rail corridor under development that will run from Orlando International Airport to southwestern Orange County at a point near Walt Disney World.
 The Sunshine Corridor is being developed as a joint venture between SunRail, inter-city rail operator Brightline, and local businesses.
-The Sunshine Corridor will begin at the Orlando International Airport Intermodal Terminal, which will be Brightline's Orlando terminal when their service to Miami begins in 2023.
-From the intermodal terminal, the Sunshine corridor will run south and join the existing Orlando Utilities Commission (OUC) rail spur which runs to SunRail's main line.
+The Sunshine Corridor will begin at the Orlando International Airport Intermodal Terminal, which is since September 2023 the Orlando terminus of Brightline, a privately funded Inter-city rail passenger service to South Florida (among other stations West Palm Beach, Fort Lauderdale and Miami).
+From the intermodal terminal, the Sunshine Corridor will run south and join the existing Orlando Utilities Commission (OUC) rail spur which runs to SunRail's main line.
 At the main line, a transfer station will be built to connect passengers to SunRail's existing service (which will be between Meadow Woods station and Sand Lake Road station on the main line).
-The Sunshine Corridor will then continue west via a new rail line along Taft-Vineland Road and State Road 528 with a station near the Orange County Convention Center, which will also serve the International Drive tourist corridor and Universal Orlando's future Epic Universe theme park.
+The Sunshine Corridor will then continue west via a new rail line along Taft-Vineland Road and State Road 528 with a station near the Orange County Convention Center, which will also serve the International Drive tourist corridor and Universal Orlando's newest Universal Epic Universe theme park.
 Universal Orlando plans to donate 13 acres of land for this station.
 From the convention center, the corridor will continue southwest along Interstate 4 with an additional station (known as International Drive South) in the vicinity of Walt Disney World.

-When complete, the Sunshine corridor would be owned by SunRail, with Brightline also leasing the corridor for its inter-city trains as part of its extension to Tampa.
+When complete, the Sunshine Corridor would be owned by SunRail, with Brightline also leasing the corridor for its inter-city trains as part of its extension to Tampa.
 Brightline will build their own line from the west end of the corridor to Tampa.
 In June 2022, the Sunshine Corridor and Brightline's proposed extension to Tampa received a $15 million grant from the Infrastructure Investment and Jobs Act for a ridership study.

+On April 9, 2024, a transportation sales tax was considered by Orange County that could have had the airport connection open in 2031, but it was not put on the ballot as it was not ready for passage.
+It could be brought up again in 2026.

+On April 24, 2025, the Central Florida Commuter Rail Commission approved a Project Development and Environment Study, costing $6 million.
+The study is expected to take several years.
+Officials with the Florida Department of Transportation said the full project could cost upwards of $4 billion.